hoshikitsunoda/portfolio-2019/_posts/blog/2020-08-22-using-gatsby-like-an-spa.md

 * update a section of index page based on the menu item that was clicked
 * update the path for a history purpose so the user can navigate with 'go back' and 'go forward' button on the browser

-while staying on the same(index) page.
+while staying on the same index page.

 With my initial implementation, it would update the path on click and an UI updates as intended, but hitting go back button wouldn't switch back the component.

-So the problem was somewhere in routing.
+So the problem was somewhere in the routing.
 It needed a client-side only routing because updating the URL path triggers Gatsby to use backend routing.

 ## Tell Gatsby to stay in the page